 Raccoons are one of the worst pests that bother homesteads.
 Whether it’s raiding a garden for corn and melons, or eating poultry and rabbits, or just digging in trash and making a mess, raccoons are often a problem.

 Traps are the easiest way to deal with problem raccoons, but traps can be expensive to purchase.
-The good news is that you can easily build a raccoon trap from scrap wood found around your homestead.
+The good news is that you can easily build a homemade raccoon trap from scrap wood found around your homestead.

 Anyone with basic carpentry skills can put together a box trap that will catch raccoons, opossums, and other four-legged homestead pests.
 Find some lumber, grab a hammer and nails, and let’s get started!